ihawn/MazeCruncher/README.md

 ## Settings

+* **Generation Algorithm:** Current available algorithms are Growing Tree, Kruskal, Prim, Hunt and Kill, and Binary Tree.

-* **Algorithm:** Current available algorithms are Depth First Search, Breadth First Search, Dead-end Filling, A*, double A*, Dijkstra, and Tremaux.
+* **Solution Algorithm:** Current available algorithms are Depth First Search, Breadth First Search, Dead-end Filling, A*, double A*, Dijkstra, and Tremaux.

 * **Maze Decimation Probability:** Setting this to zero will ensure the maze has only one solution.
 Setting this to anything greater than zero will increase the probability of more paths.